djeada/Linux-Notes/notes/services.md

 | `Disabled` |The unit will not be started at boot time. |
 | `Static` | The unit can't be enabled, but can be started by another unit manually. |

 To check the status of a service, you can use the status command.
-The syntax for this command varies depending on the tool being used.
+The way this command is used depends on the tool being used.
 Here are some examples:

 Using chkconfig: